Lemon Learning Blog | Tips & Real Stories for Digital Change Success

 The Origins of NSM

-Facebook and other growth-focused companies use North Star Metrics (NSM) to align teams around a single key success metric.
+Facebook and other growth-focused companies use the North Star Metric (NSM) to align teams around a single key success indicator.

 How the North Star Metric Framework Works